Great Falls High School: Athletics

-Great Falls High School offers the following organized sports: Basketball (boys and girls), football (boys), Cross Country, (boys and girls), golf (boys and girls), softball (girls), soccer (boys and girls), swimming and diving (boys and girls), tennis (boys and girls), track and field (boys and girls), volleyball (girls), and wrestling (boys).
-The school competes in Class AA athletics against other high schools with a two-year average enrollment of at least 826 students.
+GFHS competes in Class AA athletics against other high schools with a two-year average enrollment of at least 826 students.
 This class encompasses only the largest high schools in the state.
-GFHS is a member of the Montana High School Association (MHSA), whose rules and guidelines cover not only competitive athletics but also non-competitive cheerleading and spirit activities.
-(The school's spirit squad is known as the Bisonettes.)
+The school is a member of the Montana High School Association (MHSA), whose rules and guidelines cover not only competitive athletics but also non-competitive cheerleading and spirit activities.
+The school's spirit squad are known as the Bisonettes.